-So lemme ask you, how is your skin barrier doing?
+So lemme ask you a question, how is your skin barrier doing?
 If you don't know how to answer that question, fret not, you're not alone!

 But what if the bricks start to crack or if there isn't enough mortar to go around?
-Eventually, it will start to decay, debris will enter, and inevitable the structure will crumble.
+Eventually, it will start to decay, debris will enter and the structure will crumble.

 Well, guess what?
 The structure of your skin is like a brick wall.

-The uppermost layer of your skin, your skin barrier (aka your stratum corneum) is your first line of defense against bacteria and environmental stressors like harmful UV rays, pollution, and toxins.
-When weakened, it’s easier for irritants to infiltrate and causes your skin to be more prone to sensitivity.
+The uppermost layer of your skin, your skin barrier (aka your stratum corneum) is your first line of defence against bacteria and environmental stressors like harmful UV rays, pollution and toxins.
+When weakened, it’s easier for irritants to infiltrate your skin.
+Your skin also becomes more prone to sensitivity.

-This resilient layer of your skin also happens to have a light film on top of it known as your acid mantle which is made of natural oils and sweat which sounds like no big deal BUT it also consists of proteins and molecules that your skin uses for defense, like UV-absorbers, inflammatory mediators, and antimicrobial peptides.
+This resilient layer of your skin also happens to have a light film on top of it known as your acid mantle, which is made of natural oils and sweat.
+This may sound like no big deal, BUT it also consists of proteins and molecules that your skin uses for defence, like UV-absorbers, inflammatory mediators and antimicrobial peptides.